Yosef Yeshaya Braun

 Rabbi Yosef Yeshaya Braun is an Orthodox rabbi and a member of the Chabad Hasidic movement.
 Rabbi Braun serves as a member of the Beth Din of Crown Heights, the Bais Din Tzedek (Jewish Rabbinical Court) of the Jewish community in Crown Heights, Brooklyn; he is an authority on Halacha (Jewish law) and Hasidic philosophy.
 Rabbi Braun previously served as the rabbi of the Tzemach Tzedek Synagogue in Sydney, Australia.

 Rabbi of Crown Heights

-As a member of the Crown Heights Beth Din (rabbinical court), Rabbi Braun one of the community's Marah D'Asra (Aramaic מרא דאתרא, a title equivalent to "Chief Rabbi").
+As a member of the Crown Heights Beis Din (rabbinical court), Rabbi Braun one of the community's Marah D'Asra (Aramaic מרא דאתרא, a title equivalent to "Chief Rabbi").
 The rabbinical court is the spiritual and religious body governing the Crown Heights Jewish community.
 There are currently three rabbis serving on the Beth Din: